KevinHardy-Cooper/DeltaHacks2016/README.md

 Database Changes:
 * Add Small Ach.
 Data to prompt new Small Ach's, Change ALL code to match
-* Add Description in Database, length/type currently unknown, Change ALL code to match`
+* Add Description in Database, length/type currently unknown, Change ALL code to match
+* New sql code created, upload to site.